koayon/blog/_posts/2023-07-14-deepspeed-train.markdown

 ---
 layout: post
-title: "DeepSpeed's Bag of Tricks for Speed & Scale: Part I"
+title: "DeepSpeed's Bag of Tricks for Speed & Scale"
 # date: 2023-07-14 20:29:35 +0100
 tags: machine-learning deepspeed training
 ---

 <!-- # DeepSpeed's Bag of Tricks for Speed & Scale -->

-## Part I: An Introduction to DeepSpeed for Training
+## An Introduction to DeepSpeed for Training

 In the literature and the public conversation around Natural Language Processing, lots has been made of the results of scaling up data, compute and